CailinBellWold/Work-Day-Scheduler/README.md

 # 05 Third-Party APIs: Work Day Scheduler

 ## Description

-Refactor a simple calendar application that allows a user to save events for each hour of the day.
+Refactor a simple calendar application that allows a user to save events for each business hour of the day.

 ### Motivation
+Many, if not most, applications contain some aspect that deals with time.
+Diving in to Moment.js as one data/time handling option was useful for discovering how time data can be passed, formatted, and utlized to update the DOM.

 ### Learning Targets
 This exercise furthered experience dynamically updating HTML and CSS using jQuery and introduced the Moment.js library to handle date and time.